-Angel and venture capital investors rarely just give you the cash, and stand back to wait for you to spend it the way you want.
+Angel and venture capital investors rarely just give you the cash and then stand back to wait for you to spend it the way you want.
 First of all, they are usually more experienced than you in your own business domain, so they have strong views on what it takes to succeed, and probably would prefer it done their way.

 Secondly, they probably didn’t give you all the money up front, but made a good part of it contingent on meeting some milestones.
 Your startup is now part of someone’s portfolio, and here are a few of the ways in which you should expect to be monitored by your investors: